Thabish-Kader/instagram/README.md

 <br/>
 <br/>

 This project is an attemp to learn concepts of headless ui and the file api.
+It uses Next auth for authentication, tailwind css for styling, redux for state management.
+Typescript for typesafety and firebase for the backend.

 [Live Demo](https://instagram-khaki-seven.vercel.app/)